alimustafa2522/lab_2/worksheet.md

 how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.

+Hello, DennisRitchie.
+You are 21 years, 6 weeks, and 0 days old today There is showing problem while putting less than 2000 years

 2. Bjarne Stroustrup, the creator of the C++ programming language, the object-oriented extension of C, was born on December 30th, 1950.
 How old is he today?

+Hello, BjarneStroustrup.
+You are 21 years, 42 weeks, and 1 days old today There is showing problem while putting less than 2000 years

 3. Software testing often involves testing code with known "bad" input in an attempt to break it (sometimes this is